Equipment and materials

 - An Echo Dot

-Two speakers for playing audio files: One will be the designated Speech Speaker, the other will be the Noise Speaker.
-Each speaker should have these characteristics:
+- Two speakers – Acoustic self-testing requires two speakers.
+One speaker is the designated Speech Speaker; the other speaker is the Noise Speaker.
+Each speaker should have the following characteristics:

 - A flat frequency response from 80 Hz to 15 kHz range